Generic Name: alvimopan (AL vi MOE pan)

 What is Entereg?

-Entereg works by preventing these side effects without reducing the pain-relieving effects of the narcotic.
+Entereg helps prevent these side effects without reducing the pain-relieving effects of the narcotic.

-You should not use Entereg if you are allergic to alvimopan, if you have severe liver or kidney disease, or if you have used a narcotic medication within the past 7 days.
-Narcotic medications are used for moderate to severe pain.
-Some prescription cough medications also contain narcotics.
+You should not use Entereg if you have severe liver or kidney disease, or if you have used a narcotic medicine for more than 7 days in a row just before your surgery.

 Tell your caregivers right away if you have pale skin, easy bruising or bleeding, painful or difficult urination, or confusion with uneven heart rate, leg discomfort, muscle weakness or limp feeling, and increased urination.

-You should not use Entereg if you are allergic to alvimopan, if you have severe liver or kidney disease, or if you have used a narcotic medication within the past 7 days, such as:
+You should not use Entereg if you are allergic to alvimopan, if you have severe liver or kidney disease.

 hydrocodone (Lortab, Vicodin, Vicoprofen);